markharrison/doc-mcp/docs/06-mcp-auth.md

   "Scope": "mcptools.colors"
 ```

 The Server URL is a local address used by Visual Studio.
-There is a Docker file in the project to build a Docker image / container that makes it easy to deploy the MCP Server to something like Azure App Service,
+There is a Docker file in the project to build a Docker image / container that makes it easy to deploy the MCP Server to something like Azure App Service.

 ## Configuring Visual Studio